 What information is required?

-• if the deceased was married at the time of death, the date of birth of the surviving spouse is required
+- If the deceased was married at the time of death, the date of birth of the surviving spouse is required;

-What documents will you receive?
+What documents the registrar will issue

-• An abbreviated death extract Additional abbreviated or full extracts can be obtained for a fee ( currently £10.00 per extract)
+- An abbreviated death extract.
+Additional abbreviated or full extracts can be obtained for a fee ( currently £10.00 per extract)

 What if the death occurs abroad?